Category: IELTS Reading

 Time management

-By answering 30 out of 40 questions correctly, you can achieve a score of 7.0 in the Academic Reading module of IELTS, which is considered good enough to enter most universities in the world.
+By answering 30 out of 40 questions correctly, you can achieve a score of 7.0 in the IELTS Academic Reading module, which is considered good enough to enter most universities in the world.
 The lesson here is: Don’t spend too much time on the 10 most difficult questions.
 It’s more important that you allow yourself time to answer the 30 easiest questions and give the remaining 10 your best guess.
 As a general rule, if you’re still unsure of an answer after one minute, pencil in your best guess, move on to the next question, and come back to it later if there’s time.

-1. Teach anything important BEFORE students see the text!
+1. Teach anything important before students see the text

 Once you allow students to look at a reading text and/or questions you may find it a struggle to maintain their undivided attention.
 Their natural inclination is always to dive into the text on the assumption that this will make it easier for them to answer the questions later.
 (Hint: it doesn’t.)
 If there’s anything important you need to do in the early stages of a lesson – activate knowledge of the topic, brainstorm relevant vocabulary, teach or review reading strategies – make sure this is done before the text appears.